Dorthu/gatherer_cli/README.md

 perl 5.something, not windows

 ## disclaimer
-I am not associate to Wizards of the Coast or anyone.
+I am not associated with Wizards of the Coast or anyone.
 I just like magic and look up cards a lot.
 From my terminal.